 The town serves as the ideal base to explore the many historical and cultural attractions along Slea Head Drive.

 Often regarded as the most beautiful town in Ireland, Killarney is a wonderful destination in terms of picturesque beauty and things to do.
-Visitors enjoy the perfect balance between natural beauty and adventurous and entertaining excursions in Killarney.
+Visitors enjoy the perfect balance between natural beauty and adventurous and entertaining excursions.

 Tralee is the capital of Kerry and has two nearby blue flag beaches, a long list of restaurants and pubs that offer an excellent dining experience.